In what language do we feel?

-Clearly communicate your brand’s message and create a connection with your Brazilian audience.
+Keep your message and create a bond with your international audience.

 Your customers might know English, but… in what language do they really feel*?